Honolulu Star-Advertiser

 Tensions have been heating up between HNA and the management of Kapi‘olani Medical Center for Women & Children since Dec.
 1 when the previous labor contract expired.
 HNA held a weeklong strike from Jan.
 21-28.

-Some 96% of HNA-represented nurses voted over Labor Day weekend to authorize a new strike, and on Sept.
-3 HNA filed a 10-day notice that its 600 nurses at Kapi‘olani Medical Center for Women and Children would strike again on Sept.
+Some 96% of HNA-represented nurses voted over Labor Day weekend to authorize a new strike, and on Tuesday HNA filed a 10-day notice that its 600 nurses at Kapi‘olani Medical Center for Women and Children would strike again on Sept.
 13.

 Management at the news conference said that the lockout would begin when the Hawaii Nurses’ Association’s planned one-day strike on Sept.
 13 ends, and would prevent all registered nurses represented by HNA with a contract that expired Nov.
 30 from returning to work.
-Management added that they planned to bring in temporary staff during the lockout and that Kapi‘olani would remain fully staffed to serve patients’ needs.
+Management added that it planned to bring in temporary staff during the lockout and that Kapi‘olani would remain fully staffed to serve patients’ needs.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.
 Having trouble with comments?
 Learn more here.